aneldev/dyna-cache/readme.md

 ### getSnapshot(): string

-Returns a string when can be used from `loadFromSnapshot` method.
+Returns a string when can be used by the `loadFromSnapshot` method.

-The size of the snapshow will not exceed the cache limit `cacheLimit`.
+The size of the sw will not exceed the cache limit `cacheLimit`.

 ### loadFromSnapshot(snapshot: string): undefined

 By this method, you clear the cache and load items from a snapshot.
 Therefore the cache will have only items saved in the snapshot.

-If an items expired in the since the snapshot taken, the item will be removed from the cache, but the function `onRemove`, `onExpire` of the item options (IDataOptions) cannot be called.
+If an item is expired since the snapshot is taken, the item will be removed from the cache, but the function `onRemove`, `onExpire` of the item options (IDataOptions) cannot be called.
 But the `onRemove`, `onExpire` of the DynaCache (IDataOptions) will be called with these keys.

 If the the running Cache uses smaller cache limit `cacheLimit`, items will be removed in order to make space.
 The `onRemove` of the DynaCache (IDataOptions) will be called.
 Note that in this case, instantly the Cache will occupy the amount of the memory needed to load the snapshot and it will reduce it removing the older used items.